ue22-p20/web-intro/notebooks/new-30-js-intro.md

 +++ {"slideshow": {"slide_type": "slide"}}

-on our way to step #2
+on our way to step #2:

+* objective is to no longer create circles through html because it is tedious, and needs to be easily changed (imagine the number of circles is a parameter..)

-* we want to use JS to create the circle of dots
+* so now we want to use JS to create the circle of dots
   * we need to underdand the basics of the language
   * and we need to load the JS code